 However, you saw her posts are decent, sometimes even funny, so you don't worry much about her.
 Then one day, as mentioned, she finds you online.

-After starting the chat, 'Emily says she works for the promotions department at Facebook Inc.
+After starting the chat, 'Emily' says she works for Facebook's promotions department.

 I am here to pass a vital information to you but before I proceed, I would like to know if you have been informed about your winning.